QiFuChina/emerging-technologies.github.io/problems/jupyter.md

 ## 6. Fit a line

-Use numpy to select only the data points where species is setosa.
-Fit a straight line to the variables petal length and petal width.
+Fit a straight line to the variables petal length and petal width for the whole data set.
 Plot the data points in a scatter plot with the best fit line shown.